LionelDraghi/smk/docs/cmd_line.md

    build             : run the build status       | st : shows what smk knows about the previous
-                       runs (commands, sources and targets) read-smkfile | rs : shows Smk understanding of a Smkfile whatsnew     | wn : list changes since last run add               : add the rest of the command line to default.smk
+                       runs (commands, sources and targets) read-smkfile | rs : shows smk understanding of a Smkfile whatsnew     | wn : list changes since last run add               : add the rest of the command line to default.smk